innotechBymoen/image_upload_backend/README.md

    1. `pip install -r requirements.txt`
 6. Create a new local DB and import the db.sql file here
 7. Create your own dbcreds.py and fill in the needed variables
+8. Create an empty images folder
-8. Run app.py like normal!
+9. Run app.py like normal!